ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/publishing_checklist.md

 * [AMP Cache URL Format and Request Handling](../../../documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cache-urls.md?format=websites)

-# Destined for discoverability
+# Ensure your AMP files are discoverable by search engines

-AMP first and paired AMP pages all need to ensure they are discoverable!
+Pages only build in AMP(AMP first) and pages with a AMP double(paired AMP) all need to ensure they are discoverable!
 All AMP pages required the `<link rel="canonical" href="$SOME_URL">` in their `<head>`.
 AMP first pages need to link to themselves and AMP pages paired to a non-AMP page will need to link link to each other.

 Ensure your [Schema.org](https://schema.org/) metadata adds useful information!
 Other sites and search engines may require this to share your content.